 Unlike most lenders, which require borrowers to choose a set term for repaying their loans (typically somewhere between five and 20 years in five-year increments), Earnest borrowers can choose their exact loan term — and exact monthly loan payment.

 Earnest offers borrowers Precision Pricing, a sliding scale that allows them to choose the dollar amount they’d like to pay each month.
 This can be advantageous for borrowers with a strict monthly budget, but regardless of budget can cut down the total cost of the loan.

 In addition to Precision Pricing, Earnest offers:

-- a 0.25 percent interest rate discount for borrowers enrolled in autopay;
+- A 0.25% interest rate discount for borrowers enrolled in autopay

 Another Earnest hallmark is that the loans are serviced in-house

 Borrowers who opt for Earnest student loan refinance options can call and speak with an Earnest employee, rather than someone at a third-party servicer, to resolve any questions or issues that may arise.

 Most lenders pass their clients to a third-party after thirty days, but Earnest pledges not to do so.
 This ensures that borrowers will always have direct access to the source of information about their loan, which can often result in faster resolution times.